quicwg/base-drafts/draft-ietf-quic-http.md

 server closes the connection.

 Once a connection exists to a server endpoint, this connection MAY be reused for requests with multiple different URI authority components.
+To use an existing connection for a new origin, clients MUST validate the certificate presented by the server for the new origin server using the process described in Section 4.3.4 of {{!SEMANTICS}}.
+This implies that clients will need to retain the server certificate chain; clients which do not do so will be unable to reuse the connection for additional origins.

+If the certificate is not acceptable with regard to the new origin for any reason, the connection MUST NOT be reused and a new connection SHOULD be established for the new origin.
+If the reason the certificate cannot be verified might apply to other origins already associated with the connection, the client SHOULD re-validate the server certificate for those origins.

 Clients SHOULD NOT open more than one HTTP/3 connection to a given host and port pair, where the host is derived from a URI, a selected alternative service ({{!ALTSVC}}), or a configured proxy.
 A client MAY open multiple HTTP/3 connections to the same IP address and UDP port using different transport or TLS configurations but SHOULD avoid creating multiple connections with the same configuration.

 Servers are encouraged to maintain open HTTP/3 connections for as long as possible but are permitted to terminate idle connections if necessary.
 When